1. MYTH: When trying to avoid pregnancy, contraception is more effective than using Natural Family Planning.

 FACT: The contemporary evidence-based methods do not rely on regular cycles, instead they are based on the woman identifying and interpreting signs and symptoms of infertility, the potentially fertile window and ovulation during the cycle, no matter how irregular.

 The Rhythm Method was a primitive form of calendar calculations which assumed that all women ovulated on Day 14 and had 28 day cycles.
-Thousands and thousands of cycles have shown this to be grossly inaccurate, hence its failure rate.
+Thousands and thousands of cycles have shown this to be inaccurate, hence its failure rate.